roxma/python-support.nvim/README.md

 # python-support.nvim

-use `:PythonSupportInitPython2` and `:PythonSupportInitPython3` to initialize
+Use `:PythonSupportInitPython2` and `:PythonSupportInitPython3` to initialize
-python support for neovim.
+Python support for Neovim.

-If you like setup python for neovim manually, you may refer to [this wiki](https://github.com/zchee/deoplete-jedi/wiki/Setting-up-Python-for-Neovim)
+If you like setup Python for Neovim manually, you may refer to [this wiki](https://github.com/zchee/deoplete-jedi/wiki/Setting-up-Python-for-Neovim)

 ## Requirements